Designed by Ryan Langewisch

-Each player then places their newly drafted Leader Tile in the “Grip” space on the top-right corner of their Monster Board, replacing the Leader Tile that is currently there.
-The Leader Tile that was already in the “Grip” space, is then removed and dropped into the monster’s stomach.
+Each player then places their newly drafted Leader Tile in the “Leader Space” on the top of their Monster Board, replacing the Leader Tile that is currently there.
+The Leader Tile that was already in the “Leader Space”, is then removed and dropped into the monster’s stomach.

-When eating the Leader Tile that was previously in the monster’s “Grip,” select one of the six columns, and drop it in the same manner as eating a normal adventurer.
+When eating the Leader Tile that was previously in the monster’s “Leader Space,” select one of the six columns, and drop it in the same manner as eating a normal adventurer.

 The player that triggered the end of the game by filling their monster’s stomach first also takes the Village King Token, which will be worth points during Scoring.

-Note: If more than one player simultaneously filled their stomach (possible if both players filled their last spot by dropping a Leader Tile), all players that filled their stomach will receive the bonus for the Village King Token.
+If more than one player simultaneously filled their stomach (possible if both players filled their last spot by dropping a Leader Tile), all players that filled their stomach will receive the bonus for the Village King Token.
 Use a placeholder to mark which players will receive this bonus.

-Additionally, every Damage Tile that is adjacent to another Damage Tile subtracts one from the monster’s final score.
+Additionally, each Damage Tile that is adjacent to another Damage Tile subtracts one from the monster’s final score.
 For example, if only two Damage Tiles in the stomach are adjacent, the player would lose 2 points; 1 point per tile.